Everyone has a mantra…

 Enlightenment is what “Buddhists seek to reach nirvana… a state of transcendence free from suffering, desire and the cycle of death and rebirth” (source)

 Check out these Buddhist Mantras to see if they help you on your journey to enlightment.

 Translation: This a Tibetan Mantra called the Avalokitesvara Mantra, which “invokes the powerful benevolent attention and blessings of Chenrezig, the embodiment of compassion” (source)

 Translation: Amitabha Mantra, which “protects you from dangers and obstacles, and overcomes all hindrances to your success.
 The mantra enhances your compassionate and loving nature bringing incredible blessings each time you recite the mantra” (source)

-These mantras for meditation have been gathered from different inspirations quotes and sayings.
+This list of mantras for meditation has been gathered from different inspirations, quotes and sayings.

-I think they’re a great reminder for what is important and what we should focus on:
+I think they’re a great reminder of what is important and what we should focus on:

 7. Be with those who bring out the best in you, not the stress in you